vschmidt94/cvschmidt.com/_posts/2020-12-27-book-notes-martin-clean-code.markdown

 * Keep them small!
 * Functions should do one thing, do it well, and do it only
-  * "If a function does only those steps that are one level below the stated name of hte function, then the function is doing one thing"
+  * "If a function does only those steps that are one level below the stated name of the function, then the function is doing one thing"
 * Code should read like a top-down narrative
 * By their nature, switch statements do N things